Key Facts & Summary:

 The revolution in the Germanic states is particularly interesting because of its failure to bring about a new social and political structure.
 They ended in the same place from which they started.

-The French Revolution and its aftermath had left the aristocracy of Europe in a fearful state dreading the day of a working class revolt.
-This fear developed from the thought of lower class workers having any sort of power in the government.
-In response to this a wave of conservatism spread among monarchs and their states.
-The workers were prevented from obtaining power because the conservatives supported a restoration of strongly hierarchical governments.
+The French Revolution and its aftermath had left the aristocracy of Europe in a fearful state dreading the day of a working-class revolt.
+This fear developed from the thought of lower-class workers having any sort of power in the government.
+In response to this, a wave of conservatism spread among monarchs and their states.
+The workers were prevented from obtaining power because the conservatives supported restoration of strongly hierarchical governments.
 The idea of “von Gotten Gnaden” (king by the grace of God) found new life as monarchies were restored throughout Europe in wake of the French Revolution.

 That being said, the middle class also did not want the working class to have too much power.
 The middle class were strong supporters of nationalism.
 Another new ideology that was taking shape in Germany at this time was socialism, which was a response to the industrial revolution and the plight of the working class.
 This new ideology called for all of society, including the working class to have complete control of the government and its functions.
 These ideas were defined by Karl Marx and Friedrich Engels, but the idea did not gain popularity right away.